How It Works

 To begin the process of counselling, please either complete a contact form with your contact details and a short message detailing why it is you are seeking counselling, or call 07901 992206 or email email@example.com

-Usually within 24 hours, I will respond inviting you for an initial consultation at my practice in Whetstone, N20.
-The initial consultation lasts between an hour and 90 minutes and offers an opportunity for us to meet and to get a sense of each other.
+Usually within 24 hours, I will respond inviting you for an initial consultation at my practice in Whetstone, N20 or online.
+The initial consultation lasts 50 minutes and offers an opportunity for us to meet and to get a sense of each other.
 I may make some notes about why it is you’re seeking counselling and ask some practical questions such as GP contact details, which I am required to hold.

 It is during this time you can ask any questions you may have about the counselling process.
 This initial meeting is when we set the day, time and costs of our future sessions and will offer you the opportunity to peruse our working contract.

 My standard fees range from £50-75 per hour, but some concessionary rates are available.
 If you would like to enquire about low-cost options, please send an emai.

 Initial sessions are charged at £60 and discussions about subsequent fees make up part of the initial assessment process, and are set for the duration of the work.